kemperfekt/dogbot-agent/REFACTORING_PLAN.md

   - [ ] `v2/agents/companion_agent.py`
 - [ ] Remove business logic from agents
 - [ ] Use PromptManager for all content
+- [ ] Agents only handle message formatting and response structure
 - [ ] **COMMIT**: "feat: Implement v2 agents with clean separation"

 ### Phase 5: Flow Engine Implementation